Emotion Regulation: Definition + 21 Strategies to Manage Emotions

 This is just a bit of why learning to effectively regulate your emotions with healthy strategies is so important.
 Read on to learn more about the many types of healthy and unhealthy emotion regulation strategies.

 Healthy Emotion Regulation Strategies:

 Healthy emotion regulation strategies are strategies that help us feel better in the moment but don't have negative long-term effects.
-They usually help us feel better now and later.
+They usually help us feel better emotions now and later.